Adarsh380/PustakDhaan/README.md

 ### 👥 User Roles
 - **Donors**: Contribute books to donation drives and track their donations
-- **Coordinators**: Manage local donation drives and coordinate with donors
 - **Administrators**: Oversee the entire system, create drives, manage schools, and allocate books

 ### 🏆 Badge System